LiquidityGate/lqg-ai/documents/whitePaper/OptimizerWhitePaper.md

 and the supply/borrow position is on Compound.

-For the $onPool$ case, when the user's liquidity has been supplied or borrowed on Compound, Morpho uses Compound variables to keep track of the balances increase.
+For the $onPool$ case, when the user's liquidity has been supplied or borrowed on Compound, LQG uses Compound variables to keep track of the balances increase.
 For suppliers, deposits are stored in cTokens
 units: in this way, the yield generated by supplying on Compound is taken into account.

 The $inP2P$ case was inspired by cTokens mechanisms from current liquidity protocols.
-Morpho introduces a unit called 'p2pIndex', whose underlying value grows over time, and which will be used to describe the "on Morpho" debt (both for suppliers and borrowers).
+LQG introduces a unit called 'p2pIndex', whose underlying value grows over time, and which will be used to describe the "on LQG" debt (both for suppliers and borrowers).
 Its value is linked to the unit of the token by the variable $p2pIndex$ according to the following formula :
 $$valueInUnderlying = valueInP2PUnit \times p2pIndex$$